joshday/OnlineStats.jl/paper/paper.md

 The growing prevalence of big and streaming data require a new generation of tools to handle the challenges posed by this new paradigm.
 Data often has infinite size in the sense that new observations are continually arriving hourly/weekly/yearly, etc.  Existing offline tools can only operate in finite batches and require re-loading possibly large datasets for seemingly simple tasks such as incorporating a few more observations into an analysis.

 ``OnlineStats`` is a Julia [@Julia] package that offers a high-performance framework for online algorithms.
-It is easily extendable and also facilitates the use of embarassingly parallel computations.
+It includes a large catalog of algorithms as well as an easily extendable interface.
+The paradigm behind ``OnlineStats`` also facilitates embarassingly parallel computations.

 # Interface